parashardhapola/scarf/docs/source/vignettes/data_projection.md

    <b>Reference cells</b>: The cells from the dataset that forms the basis of mapping.
 A KNN graph must already be calculated for this dataset.
 </p>
 <p>
     <b>Target cells</b>: The cells to be projected onto reference cells.
-This dataset is not required to a graph calculated.
+This dataset is not required to have a graph calculated.
 </p>
 </div>